mikopp6/NLP-mining/readme.md

 # NLP Project 19 - Mining nature from the web

+All project specifications are in `main.py`, and functions have specific task numbers.

 ## Installation

 0. Used version `Python 3.8.3` and `pip 19.2.3`